RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/6-Human Resources/employees/employee-engagement-process/employee-engagement-process.md

 # Employee Engagement Process (eNPS Questionnaire)

-Rapid Standard is packaged with a questionnaire process that enables regular feedback from employees, and calculates an employee Net Promoter Score (eNPS).
+Rapid Standard is packaged with a questionnaire process that enables regular feedback from employees, and calculates an employee **Net Promoter Score** (**eNPS**).

 This is a method of quantifying employee loyalty and satisfaction, and is gathered by asking one simple question: “On a scale of 0 to 10, how likely are you to recommend this company as a good place to work to your friends or families?”
-From this question, the percentage of “detractors” (those who answer 0 to 6), “neutrals” (those who answer 7 or 8), and “promoters” (those who answer 9 or 10) are calculated.
+From this question, the percentage of “detractors” (those who answer 0 to 6), *Neutrals* (those who answer 7 or 8), and “promoters” (those who answer 9 or 10) are calculated.

-Finally, the eNPS is calculated by subtracting the percentage of detracts from promoters.
+Finally, the **eNPS** is calculated by subtracting the percentage of detracts from promoters.
 This results in a score between -100 and 100.
 A good eNPS score depends on the industry and the context, but generally, scores between 10 and 30 are considered good, while scores between 50 and 70 are considered excellent.

 ## Distributing the eNPS Questionnaires